 Day 1: Sat 3 Apr – arrival into Paphos, Cyprus

-After relaxing in our complimentary airport lounge, we fly from London to Paphos and transfer by minibus to our comfortable hotel in the hills above the city.
+After relaxing in our complimentary VIP Airport Lounge, we fly from London to Paphos and transfer by minibus to our comfortable hotel in the hills above the city.
 The gardens and rocky cover around our hotel are a great place to start birding, and we may take the opportunity to search for Black Francolin, which though common and often vocal, can be elusive.

 Day 2: Sun 4 Apr – Paphos headland